 Lessons need manual checking

-Completed lessons, cancellations, and student counts are checked from notes, chats, and spreadsheets.
+Completed lessons, cancellations, attendance notes, and student counts are checked from calendars, chats, and spreadsheets.

 No card required.
 No migration needed to test the payout flow.

-A payout is only easy to trust when it starts from the same scheduled and completed lessons your team already uses for attendance and reports.
+A payout is only easy to trust when it starts from the same scheduled lessons and attendance records your team already uses for student invoices, balances, and reports.

-Completed lessons, cancellations, and student counts are checked from notes, chats, and spreadsheets.
+Completed lessons, cancellations, attendance notes, and student counts are checked from calendars, chats, and spreadsheets.

-Teacher rates can depend on lesson type, group, student count, or date, and become hard to verify later.
+Teacher rates can depend on lesson type, group, student count, or date, and become hard to verify when payroll is calculated outside the school workflow.

-A teacher payout should be calculated from lesson history, not guessed at month end.
+Teacher payout software should calculate from lesson history, not guess at month end.

-Keep lessons, attendance context, rates, payable counts, cancellations, and payout statements connected in one workflow.
+Keep schedules, attendance, teacher rates, payable lesson counts, cancellations, student invoice context, and payout statements connected in one operational workflow.

-The same lesson records that support schedule, attendance, and reports can also explain how much a teacher should receive.
+The same records that support scheduling, attendance tracking, student billing, and reports can also explain how much a teacher or tutor should receive.

-Use lessons that actually happened, with date, group, course, and student count visible.
+Use lessons that actually happened, with date, group, course, teacher, and student count visible.

-Apply teacher rates and payable lesson logic without losing the reason behind the amount.
+Apply teacher rates and payable lesson logic without losing the reason behind each payroll line.

-Review the lessons, rates, cancellations, and payable rules that produced the final amount.
+Review the completed lessons, attendance context, rates, cancellations, and payable rules that produced the final amount.

 See each teacher's payout period, calculated amount, and lesson count before the final statement is shared.